What is immunocontraception?

 What are the current objectives of the HSUS's immunocontraception program?

 The HSUS is working to develop the porcine zona pellucida (PZP) immunocontraceptive vaccine into a safe, effective, and practical tool for the humane control of wildlife populations.
-To make this goal a reality, HSUS is working on improving field techniques, demonstrating the effectiveness of immunocontraception in the field, refining the vaccine manufacturing process, and developing training standards.
+To make this goal a reality, the HSUS and its partners is working on improving field techniques, demonstrating the effectiveness of immunocontraception in the field, refining the vaccine manufacturing process, and developing training standards.

 As part of this effort, The HSUS obtained, U.S. Environmental Protection Agency registration under the name “ZonaStat-H” for use of PZP on wild horses and burros in January 2012, and will be working to extend the registration to include deer and other animals.
 HSUS is also exploring the potential for the use of immunocontraceptives on companion animals.